Use of the Landmark College Library by Visitors

 Exception: Visitors who can show photo-ID proof of current registration or employment in another college or university may use the Library’s databases for scholarly purposes.
 Use may be restricted during busy times of the day or evening.
 Because they are extended members of the College community, Landmark College alumni and family members may also use Library databases while on campus.
-There will be a charge for photocopying and color printing.

 Printing and Photocopy Fees:

 - 10 cents per page for black-and-white copies

 - 25 cents for color copies and color printouts

 While photocopying is available to all visitors, printer use (for purposes other than printing from the WebCat online catalog computers in the atrium) is restricted to: college students; SIT/World Learning faculty, staff, and students; VCAL faculty; Landmark College alumni and family members; and LCIRT participants.

 Individuals in the following categories may Reciprocal Borrowing Privileges as outlined by the Library’s Circulation Policy: